 Jason Aldean's debut album earned him the title of "Top New Male Vocalist" at the 2006 Academy of Country Music Awards and raised expectations for his next album, Relentless.
 The album was released on May 29, 2007, and featured songs "Johnny Cash," "Laughed Until We Cried," and "Relentless."

 While Aldean's sophomore effort also performed reasonably well, it was his third album Wide Open that certified his position as a country superstar.
 Aldean released the lead single off Wide Open, "She's Country," in December of 2008, which quickly became his first Top 40 hit on the Billboard Hot 100 and the second #1 hit of his career.
 The second single from Wide Open also reached #1 status and the album was certified platinum by the RIAA.

-Jason Aldean released his latest album, My Kinda Party, on November 2, 2010.
+Jason Aldean released his fourth album, My Kinda Party, on November 2, 2010.
 His first single from the album, "My Kinda Party," marked his tenth top 10 country hit.
 "Don't You Wanna Stay," an intimate duet with Kelly Clarkson, was chosen as the second single and peaked at #1 in March of 2011.
 "Dirt Road Anthem" was selected as the third single from My Kinda Party and Aldean collaborated with rapper Ludacris to perform the song at the 2011 CMT Music Awards.
 The single has been successful across the charts, reaching #1 on the Hot Country Songs chart and breaking into the top ten of the Hot 100 chart.
 Jason Aldean was a featured performer at the 2011 MLB Home Run Derby, where he performed "My Kinda Party."